STEP 1 - Type of construction (Choose One)

 20 of 31

 The Onboard 4-Band Equalizers/Digital Tuner has no negative effect whatsoever on the acoustic performance of the instrument.
-The brand I have been using for almost 10 yeas is Artec and I am very fond of it.
+The brand I have been using for over 10 yeas is Artec and I am very fond of it.
 Installing the Onboard Electronics, is not just a matter of making a couple of holes on the ring but a time consuming highly precise labor.
 The digital guitar tuner which comes with the equalizer is in my opinion a great plus which you